Convert 125 Pounds To Kilos

 The Conversion Factor: Bridging the Gap Between Pounds and Kilograms

 To convert 125 pounds to kilograms, we need a conversion factor.
 This factor represents the relationship between the two units.
 Specifically, 1 kilogram is approximately equal to 2.20462 pounds.
-This means that one kilogram is heavier than one pound.
+Basically, one kilogram is heavier than one pound.

 Calculation: